tisztamo/Plugins.jl/README.md

 log(app.plugins[:logger], "A log message")
 ```

 At non-critical points you can call `hooks()` every time, but if you cannot waste a few microseconds, you have to cache the result.
-Note that `hooks()` is _not_ type-stable, because to allow optimization it builds a type chain by filtering plugins that impement the specified hook.
-This means you have to parametrize your framework struct with the performance-critical hooks and call `hooks()` in the constructor.
-I plan to add a layer that makes this automatically, allowing you to only parametrize with a `PluginStack`.
+Note that `hooks()` is _not_ type-stable, because to allow optimization it builds a type chain by filtering plugins that implement the specified hook.

 That's all the documentation at the time, please check the [tests](https://github.com/tisztamo/Plugins.jl/blob/master/test/runtests.jl) for more examples.